Topics of plans for the section "Knowledge"

 b) doubts about the inevitability of historical progress;

-c) ideas about the crisis of civilization and the threat of life of humanity (environmental crisis, world wars of the XX century)
+c) ideas about the crisis of civilization and the threat to the life of mankind (environmental crisis, world wars of the 20th century)

-5. The need to preserve history as science.
+5. The need to preserve history as a science.

 C8.
-You will prepare a detailed answer on the topic " Knowledge and faith».
+You have to prepare a detailed answer on the topic " Knowledge and Faith».

 Make a plan according to which you will cover this topic.
-The plan should contain at least three items, of which two or more detailed in subparagraphs.
+The plan must contain at least three points, of which two or more are detailed in sub-points.

 Knowledge as an adequate reflection of reality.

-A) reproduction of objective natural relations of the real world;
+A) reproduction of objective regular connections of the real world;

 A) the basic concept of religion;

-B) an important component of a human spiritual world;
+B) an important component of the human spiritual world;

 4. Coincidence of faith with the concept of "religion".

-6. Vera as part of the cognitive process as an incentive of scientific creativity.
+6. Faith as part of the cognitive process as a stimulus for scientific creativity.

 C8.
-You will prepare a detailed answer on the topic " Knowledge of the world».
+You have to prepare a detailed answer on the topic " Knowledge of the world».

 Make a plan according to which you will cover this topic.
-The plan should contain at least three items, of which two or more detailed in subparagraphs.
+The plan must contain at least three points, of which two or more are detailed in sub-points.

 Cognition as a process of activity.